 When healthcare providers need to monitor patients from home, they can track their data through a variety of medical devices.
 This form of telemedicine is referred to as Remote Patient Monitoring (RPM).
-Several medical devices, including, glucose meters, heart rate or blood pressure monitors, and caloric intake programs, have the capabilities of tracking vital signs and reporting how a patient feels.
+Several medical devices, including glucose meters, heart rate or blood pressure monitors, and caloric intake programs, have the capabilities of tracking vital signs and reporting how a patient feels.
 With RPM, physicians can regularly check on their patients and look out for symptoms that can turn into serious problems.
 This telemedicine solution is typically used among those fighting chronic diseases or those recovering after being in the hospital.

 RPM technology to look out for in the near future includes:

 Micro-sampling devices essentially facilitate the removal of a blood sample remotely.
-Glucose monitoring devices will eliminate the need for finger pricking by tracking blood sugar levels from a sensor placed in the skin.
-AI-backed computer vision will allow devices to make more accurate and quicker diagnosis than humans.
+Glucose-monitoring devices will eliminate the need for finger pricking by tracking blood sugar levels from a sensor placed in the skin.
+AI-backed computer vision will allow devices to make more accurate and quicker diagnoses than humans.
 Finally, mixed reality surgical devices ultimately will allow physicians to gain a better understanding of a patient’s condition.
-According to the Business Insider, miniaturization is the next major trend in RPM technology.
+According to Business Insider, miniaturization is the next major trend in RPM technology.
 Medical device companies are looking for innovative ways to shrink devices, making them less invasive.
 This leaves room for market expansion and well-equipped software to pair with each device.

 Telemedicine services are known for patient data collection and data analytics.
-This information then can be shared with other healthcare providers who might specialize in a specific area.
+This information can then be shared with other healthcare providers who might specialize in a specific area.
 This telemedicine solution is referred to as Store-and-Forward Telemedicine.
 Used widely across the world, Store-and-Forward software allows both patients and primary care physicians to share medical data with specialized healthcare professionals who can then accurately consult the patient and provide a proper diagnosis.
 The medical data processed in this telemedicine can be in the form of photos, recorded videos, and vital sign information.
 You will commonly see this form of telemedicine used in the medical fields of radiology, pathology, and dermatology.

 Further incorporating this type of telemedicine software in the healthcare and medical device industry is important for patients who have difficulty physically getting to a medical professional.
 Many individuals cannot get to a doctor due to distance, time, the cost of traveling, or not being physically healthy enough to do so.
 Here we have a software solution that eliminates the obstacles, allowing for efficiency and convenience.

-Currently, the healthcare system is facing a great deal of challenges fighting the incessant spread of coronavirus.
+Currently, the healthcare system is facing a great deal of challenges fighting the incessant spread of the novel coronavirus.
 We have observed massive lockdowns around the world and have taken cautionary steps in our daily lives.
 Health professionals have urged those who do not require emergency care to stay home and away from hospitals to avoid receiving or spreading the virus.
 Telemedicine has never been more essential than right now.
-As healthcare providers try to manage those infected, they can also aid those who are either infected, but do not need emergency attention, or those who have other underlying health conditions, but cannot risk getting exposed at a hospital.
+As healthcare providers try to manage the influx of infections, telemedicine allows them to aid patients with minor symptoms and also those with underlying health conditions who can not risk exposure at a hospital.